mirrorfm/spotify-private-api/README.md

 # unofficial-spotify-api
-Go client to expose useful Spotify endpoints not part of the pubic API
+Go client to expose useful Spotify endpoints not part of the public API

 ## Endpoints